Why do we have such a hard time achieving our long term goals?

-While our to-do lists get consistently crossed off day after day, those bigger, loftier, life-changing plans get swept under the rug and left for someday.
+While our to-dos crossed off day after day, those loftier, life-changing plans seem to get left for “someday”.

 “It’s very hard to achieve goals if you have the emergency brake on, and the emergency brake is fear.”

 Achieving your long term goals is one of the most rewarding experiences you can have.
 Whether it’s finishing a manuscript, launching your own app, or finishing your Ph.D., it’s empowering to thrive for something and see it through to the end.
 And the more you do it, the more confident you’ll become in your abilities.

 That isn’t to say you shouldn’t have short term goals as well.
 Researchers have found that the small hits of dopamine we get from completing a short-term goal or habit keeps us motivated in the long run.

 5 strategies for reaching your long term goals

 - Connect your long term goals to your core values